SteveJustin1963/tec-FEMBOT/README.md

 # tec-FEMBOT
-fembot with anatomically correct silicon
+A fembot with anatomically correct silicon

-as a tech nerd, i have to love my female robot cyborg
+As a tech nerd, I have to love my female cyborg, she is more than a robot.